szz-dvl/JSLoader/README.txt

 - In-progress:
   - Big fails.
+  - Remove "Go" button for domains with wildcards in opt page list.
   - Virtual Resources.

 - Big fails:
-  - Cascade removes fails at some point.
-  - Opened windows after browser crash ==> to be recovered.
   - Remove group relations when removing domains!
-  - Extensions seems to be sharing storage key names!!
   - Scripts toggle btn fails first time after being hidden by parent list when opened ...
   - Ace errors not being shown on gutter line, detected by editor however.
   - Scripts will run even when shown tab is not included in the script matching set if triggered from shortcut.
+  - Opened windows after browser crash ==> to be recovered.
+  - Extensions seems to be sharing storage key names!!

 - To be tested:
   - Import/Export features. **